About me

 - Difficulties in the Conception/IVF journey

-- Physical conditions during pregnancy and beyond
+- Physical and Psychological conditions during perinatal period

 - Birth trauma